 Take a look at our surfing activities near lisbon.

 Another gem of a surf spot found in the Algarve in Portugal is Praia do Amado.
 Despite this destinations strong currents and occasionally brutal waves, this spot is still accessible to those new to surfing.
 This is thanks to the easy access to Costa Vicentina where a variety surf schools await you.
 This user-friendly spot offers loads of car parks and dedicated infrastructure.
 So, Amado beach is perfectly equipped to ensure your stay is enjoyable.

 Sagres is a town located in the Faro district in the far south-west of Portugal, a place mainly known for its scuba diving but is also home to a fun surf spot catered to all abilities.
 Fall in love with surfing at Praia do Ingrina which boasts beautifully long rolling waves ideal for beginners.
 For the more seasoned surfer, Praia do Beliche boasts a left-hander with a bit of kick.
 This area is also popular for its secluded beaches and caves, offering a rare opportunity to see dolphins and whales in the wild.

 As well as being a great spot for surfing, Sagres is also great for paragliding.
 Explore all our paragliding activities near Sagres.

 Sagres is only a few km from the outdoor sports capital of Portugal, Lagos.
 Check out all our activities in Lagos.

 Paúl do Mar

-Located in the south-west of Madeira Island, this small traditional beach-side village of Paúl do Mar (or Ribe das Galinhas), is loved by surfers for its calm and beautiful waves.
-This spot draws you in with sunny skies and a relaxing atmosphere in a remote location.
+Located in the south-west of the island of Madeira, this small traditional beach-side village of Paúl do Mar (or Ribe das Galinhas), is loved by surfers for its calm and beautiful waves.
+This spot offers sunny skies and a relaxing atmosphere in a remote location.